microsoft/dotnet-podcasts/Deploy-websites-services.md

 ## Run the Podcast API CICD first

 The backend services need to be run first to set up all necessary dependencies, databases, and blob storage.
-The GitHub workflow is currently configured to deploy apps only if the source within the `src/Services/Podcasts/` folder is changed.
-Go ahead, make some changes to the code, build locally and then commit changes to see the GitHub workflow kickstart.
-Need any ideas for code change?
-You'll notice an empty `GlobalUsings.cs` in the `Podcasts.API` project.Go ahead refactor the code and move your global namespaces there.
+You can manually run this from the `Actions` tab, click on `Select workflow` -> `Podcast API CICD` -> `Run workflow`.

 Wait for the workflow run to complete and execute the next steps.
+The first time you run this it will take a bit longer as it creates all of the Azure resources.

 ## Run the Podcast HUB CICD and  Podcast Web CICD workflows

-Similarly, make some changes to the ListenTogether project in the `src/Services/ListenTogether/` folder to trigger the Podcast HUB workflow.
-Once complete, repeat the same for the Web Project in the `src/Web/` folder.
+Next we will wanto to deploy the listen together hub and the web app.

+You can manually run the Hub action from the `Actions` tab, click on `Select workflow` -> `Podcast Hub CICD` -> `Run workflow`.
+Then run the web action with `Select workflow` -> `Podcast Web CICD` -> `Run workflow`

 Once all the runs are complete, you'll see something like this under the Actions tab.

 ![Al workflow runs](docs/all-workflow-runs.png)

 That's it!
-Now, Navigate to you https://`WEBAPP_NAME`/azurewebsites.net/ to watch the podcast app in action!
+Now, Navigate to you https://`WEBAPP_NAME`.azurewebsites.net/ to watch the podcast app in action!

+The GitHub workflow is also configured to deploy these apps only if the source within specific folders such as `src/Services/Podcasts/` is changed.
+So now, if you make some changes to the code, build locally, and then commit changes to see the GitHub workflow kickstart.
+Need any ideas for code change?
+You'll notice an empty `GlobalUsings.cs` in the `Podcasts.API` project.
+Go ahead refactor the code and move your global namespaces there.

 Happy Deployments!